How to Spot a Declining Tree Before it's Too Late

-Dead or dying trees
+Dead or Dying Trees

-One of the most evident signs that a plant should be removed is if it is dying or dead.
-Dead trees are without leaves and may appear lifeless.
-If a tree has no leaves or evidence of new growth, it is likely dead.
-Additionally, the bark of dead trees might be dry, cracked, or peeling.
+One of the most evident signs that a tree must be taken down is if it is dead or dying.
+Dead trees do not have leaves and may appear dead.
+If a tree has no leaves or evidence of new growth, it’s likely dead.
+Additionally, the bark of a dead tree might be dry, cracked or peeling.

 Leaning Trees